nettmaus/nettmaus/README.md

 I also like to listen to music, from pre-Metallica to Bardcore.

 I like to read, too.
-Read the graphic novel <i>Maus</i>.
+I recommend the graphic novel, <i>Maus</i>.
 My moniker arrived in a fevered dream the night after completing that work.

 I also like cats.
 My familiar, Piewacket [sic], is probably watching you right now.
 She may or may not be transmitting over LORA.